pressmind/web-core-skeleton-basic/README.md

 # pressmind® web-core

-This is a simple skeleton web application using the pressmind SDK.
-It is intended to give you a clean starting point for creating web applications or RESTFULL Services using the pressmind® PIM-System
+This is a simple skeleton web application that uses the pressmind SDK.
+It is intended to give you a clean starting point for creating web applications or RESTful services using the pressmind® PIM-System.

 ## System overview
 ![system overview](quickstart/assets/pressmind_web_core.png)

 ## Quickstart
 This quickstart is aimed towards an experienced audience.
-You should have at least an intermediate knowledge in MySQL, PHP-Programming and webserver-administration to get the application running as intended.
+You should have at least an intermediate knowledge in MySQL, PHP programming and webserver administration to get the application running as intended.

 ### Installation
 * [System requirements](quickstart/system_requirements.md)